 As is the case with many human foods, small amounts of baked bread are generally OK for cats to eat in moderation.
 Cats shouldn't eat bread on a regular basis but, rather, reserve it for a once in a while treat.

-Health wise, there is nothing in baked bread that is bad for your cat, but the concern is that it also does not supply nutrients your cat needs.
-Essentially, for cats, bread is considered a source of empty calories.
+Healthwise, there is nothing in baked bread that is bad for your cat, but it should be consumed in moderation.
+While bread, especially whole grain, is a good source of nutrients such as vitamins, minerals, fibres and carbohydrates, eating too much of it is not good for a cat, especially if the bread is highly processed.
 For a frame of reference, a slice of white bread provides one-fifth of all the calories an average cat needs in a day.
 So, while two slices of bread might barely satisfy your appetite, it is far too much for your feline friend.

 Bread can come in handy if you have to give your cat oral medication.
 You may be able to hide a pill in soft-baked bread or even squirt liquid medicine on it.
 However, your cat may not fall for this trick.
-Many cats will avoid food with medication because of its bitter taste, explains the PennVet Ryan Veterinary Hospital at the University of Pennsylvania.
+Many cats will avoid food with medication because of its bitter taste.
 You may have better luck with canned cat food, the hospital advises, but if your cat enjoys a nice bit of bread, you can opt for that route.

 Is Bread Bad for Cats?

-Now that we know the answer to whether or not cats can eat bread is "yes, in moderation," it brings us to our next question: "Is bread dangerous for cats?"
+Now that we know the answer to whether or not cats can eat bread is "yes, in moderation", it brings us to our next question: "Is bread dangerous for cats?"
 Certain varieties of baked bread are safer for cats than others.
-A good rule of thumb is the plainer the baked bread, the better it probably is for your cat.
+A good rule of thumb is the least processed the baked bread, the better it probably is for your cat.

-The World Small Animal Veterinary Association emphasises, what's safe for a human may be toxic for an animal — and bread is no exception.
+The World Small Animal Veterinary Association emphasizes that what's safe for a human, may be toxic for an animal — and bread is no exception.
 If baked bread is flavoured with tomato, onion or garlic, the loaf should be considered one of the toxic foods for cats.
 Steer clear of herbs and spices, too, unless you can confirm they're safe for cats.
 It's always a good idea to consult your veterinarian before giving any human food to your cat.

 In this article, you may have noticed the reference to "baked" bread.
 That is to clarify that while most baked bread is not one of the dangerous foods for cats, bread dough, which contains active yeast, does pose a substantial risk to a cat's health.

-Additionally, ingesting uncooked yeast can cause your kitty to be intoxicated.
-Called alcohol toxicosis, it occurs because "yeast fermentation products include ethanol, which is absorbed into the bloodstream, resulting in inebriation and metabolic acidosis (excessive amounts of acid that alter the chemicals in the blood)," the Merck Veterinary Manual describes.
+Additionally, ingesting uncooked yeast can cause your cat to be intoxicated.
+Also known as alcohol toxicosis, it occurs because "yeast fermentation products include ethanol, which is absorbed into the bloodstream, resulting in inebriation and metabolic acidosis (excessive amounts of acid that alter the chemicals in the blood)", the Merck Veterinary Manual describes.
 Alcohol is a big no-no for all animals because of the toxicity of ethanol, which can be fatal upon ingestion.

 Signs of yeast ingestion include vomiting, diarrhoea and excessive gas or bloating.
-Contact your vet right away if you suspect your cat has eaten raw dough containing yeast.
+Contact your vet's office or an emergency care clinic right away if you suspect your cat has eaten raw dough containing yeast.

 How Does Bread Affect Cat Nutrition?

 Cats are obligate carnivores, which means they must get some of their nutrition from meat.
 In other words, they are obligated to eat some meat.
-They need a cat food developed with the right ingredients, which provide the right balance of nutrients including meat-based protein, vitamins, minerals and energy to keep them at an optimum level of health.
+They need a cat food developed with the right ingredients that provide the right balance of nutrients including meat-based protein, amino acids, vitamins, minerals and energy to ensure an optimum level of health.

-In general, you'll want to limit your kitty's snacks as feeding foods they are unaccustomed to can cause stomach upset — even if they don't have a health condition.
+In general, you'll want to limit your cat's snacks, as feeding foods that they are unaccustomed to can cause stomach upset — even if they don't have a health condition.
 And remember, bread shouldn't have a regular place in a cat's nutritional plan.
 It's a savoury treat you can share every so often, in very small bites.